cr0nica1/flare-on_12/_posts/2025-10-29-flareon12-solution.md

 ![chall3-strange-obj]({{ '/assets/img/flareon12/chall3-pic4.png' | relative_url }})

 The hex string begins with `ffd8`, which is the magic byte for a JPEG file.
 This indicates that this data is an image.
-After converting this hex string into an image, we get the following:
+After converting this hex string into an image, i get the following:

 ![chall3-image]({{ '/assets/img/flareon12/chall3-pic5.png' | relative_url }})

 This image is basic: only 1 pixel high and 37 pixels wide (37 bytes).
-Looking back at the extracted obj content, we see the definition line: `BI /W 37/H 1/CS/G/BPC 8/L 458/F[\n/AHx\n/DCT\n]`.
+Looking back at the extracted obj content, i see the definition line: `BI /W 37/H 1/CS/G/BPC 8/L 458/F[\n/AHx\n/DCT\n]`.
 In PDF syntax, BI (Begin Image) ...
 ID (Image Data) ...
 EI (End Image) defines an Inline Image.
 This declaration specifies a 1x37 pixel image, with a Grayscale color space (`/CS /G`), 8-bits per component (`/BPC 8`), which is JPEG-compressed (`/DCT`) and ASCII Hex-encoded (`/AHx`).
 By interpreting the grayscale pixel values of the 1x37 image (treating each pixel as a byte), the flag is recovered.

 ![chall3-flag]({{ '/assets/img/flareon12/chall3-pic6.png' | relative_url }})